Side effects of Viagra and how to reduce them

 What are the side effects of Viagra?

 Viagra has several possible side effects.
 Some are more common than others, which means you’re more likely to experience these side effects.
-If you do experience any common side effects, these will pass within a few hours and are generally not harmful.
+If you do experience any common side effects, these will pass within a few hours and are generally not harmful but can be uncomfortable.
+Side effects are also less likely when taking Viagra (sildenafil) for erectile dysfunction, as you're only taking it when needed.

-Remember that these side effects do not tell you how strongly you might feel these symptoms.
-For example, you may feel only slightly dizzy after taking Viagra, whereas someone else might feel that they cannot stand up properly.
-Side effects may affect you differently compared to other people.
+Remember that the list of side effects does not tell you how strongly you might feel these symptoms.
+Everyone experiences side effects differently – for example, you may feel only slightly dizzy after taking Viagra, whereas someone else might feel that they cannot stand up properly.

 Common side effects of Viagra